harvic3/nodetskeleton/README.md

   }
 }
 ```
-And is important to know that in StatusController we have the Iterator as following:
+And is important to know that in `StatusController` we have the respective Iterator class `VerifyStatusIterator` as following:

 ```ts
   verifyStatusIteration: EntryPointHandler = async (